DimWebDev/library-management-system/README.md

    - [Handler Execution (Taking the `AddBookHandler` as an example)](#handler-execution-taking-the-addbookhandler-as-an-example)

 ## Introduction
-This project is implemented as a Full-stack Web Application designed for managing a bookstore.
+This project is implemented as a Full-stack Web Application designed for managing a library.
 Users can add books and readers, lend books, return books, and view various records and statistics.
 The application is accessible via a web browser at `http://localhost:8000`.

 For this project, I researched the best practices used in large projects and I applied the principles of `Single Responsibility Principle` (SRP) and `Separation of Concerns`.